time-killer-games/freebsd-arcade-builder-native/README.md

 Please see "Releases" for Important information regarding this repository.
-Do not Confuse this with the original Potabi Operating System by Kai Lyons which this is based on
+Do not confuse this repository with the original Potabi Operating System by Kai Lyons which it is based on.

 <br><div align="center">
     <img src="https://raw.githubusercontent.com/Potabi/potabi.com/images/logo.png" width="72" alt="The Potabi Systems Project by the Potabi Foundation.">